xzeman/aeon_enrichment_analysis/README.md

   --/case_studies -> containing workflows in Google Collab with reproduction of case studies presented in the thesis (not present at the time of submission)

-  --/workflows -> containing demonstration on how can the implemented code be used on a fully specified Boolean network
+  --/workflows -> containing demonstration on how can the implemented code be used on a fully specified Boolean network (not present at the time of submission)